 These bloggers inspired me with how they practised Montessori in small spaces too.

 - How We Montessori has an insightful article about Montessori in small living spaces

 - Three Minute Montessori created a wonderful prepared environment for her children in her small rented apartment

 - Coffee and Toast Mama created a child-friendly Montessori home in a small apartment

-I wish you luck in creating a Montessori home you'll be proud of and one which your children will love and benefit from!
+Have fun and good luck in creating a Montessori home which your children will love and benefit from!

 You might also like:

 Hi!
 I am Yunnie.
 I am the newly minted mama to a little baby girl and a mum friend to everyone on this special (and many times scary) journey of motherhood.
 Also a graduated bride with a penchant for weddings.